Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-But it only beats out this card if your food and gas spending is less than 33% of your monthly total.
+But it only beats out this card if your food and recurring bill spending is less than 33% of your monthly total.
 Otherwise the 4% return offers much better returns.

-Check out these numbers which increase the grocery and gas spend while maintaining an average monthly spend of $2,000.
+Check out these numbers which increase the grocery and bill spend while maintaining an average monthly spend of $2,000.

-(Let’s assume for a minute that you’re feeding a family of lions from Whole Foods and transporting your haul in a Hummer from a grocery store on the other side of town!
+(Let’s assume for a minute that you’re feeding a family of lions from Whole Foods and have no shortage of bills to pay!)

 If you’re considering other cards – and you should – the break even point where the

 In the example above you’d earn $480 with either option.